nfdi4plants/ARCCommander/README.md

 ### Prerequisites

 - .NET SDK >= 3.1.00 (should roll forward to .net 5 if you are using that)
+- To test the generated cli tool you will ned the .NET 3.1 runtime.

 ### Build